 |Courtesy of www.Piet-Mondrian.org|

 The Red Tree, one of the most important in Mondrian s series on the tree theme, was done in the same year as the Windmill in Sunlight.
 In its color range and brushwork, and above all in its conception of nature, it shows many points of contact with that other picture.
-Here too there seems to be a definite influence of Vincent van Gogh's work.
+Here too there seems to be a definite influence of Vincent van Gogh's paintings.
 The painting recalls certain of Vincent's pictures of trees, particularly olive trees and cypresses, in which the brushwork, along with the simplification of color, plays so important a part.
 But reference to these paintings is not by itself sufficient to explain the origin and character of the Red Tree.

 A good deal is known about the history of this canvas.
 There are several sketches and studies for it, making it possible to assign the picture its place in Mondrian's evolution.
 The remarkably thoroughgoing simplification of the color range and the trend toward nonnaturalistic colors, much more evident and decisive than in his previous paintings, are the most striking characteristics of the canvas, confirming the emphasis on color that preoccupied Mondrian throughout 1908.
 In that year, during which his horizon opened out toward international art, color was his chief concern, the most important new factor.
 And the way in which he here revolts against tonalism and collects his entire experience into the concordance of blue and red shows him for the first time to be an independent discoverer, an artist capable of developing a style of his own.